tsathoqqua/limadocs/docs/source/api/string.rst

 Two decimals max.
 The function returns grams if you give weight below a kilo.

+The default behaviour of this function can be changed by modifying #METRIC in config.h.

 .. c:function:: string filepath_ellipsis(string fpath, int max)